CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

 Overview
 -----------

-With your Azure Stack HCI 20H2 cluster deployed successfully, you need to register this cluster to unlock full functionality.
+As part of the lab environment, we have already deployed the Azure Stack HCI 20H2 Cluster, so you don't have to deploy it and you can continue registering the already deployed cluster to unlock full functionality.

 Contents
 -----------